broken-titan/laravel-klaviyo-channel/README.md

 # Laravel Klaviyo Notification Channel

-This package makes it easy to integrate Laravel with Klaviyo for sending notifications.
+This package makes it easy to integrate Laravel with Klaviyo for sending notifications via a channel.

 ## Contents